 Bezos, Musk, and Brin don’t just look young.
 They act young.

 I suspect that it’s because, hormonally, they are young.
-They may have the same level of rambunctious combativeness they did when they were quitting jobs and risking it all in their twenties, because, physiological terms, they’re still in their twenties.
+They may have the same level of rambunctious combativeness they did when they were quitting jobs and risking it all in their twenties, because, in physiological terms, they’re still in their twenties.

 Can this continue?